pindiespace/webvr-mini/README.md

 Royalty-free 3d models for testing from [CG Trader](https://www.cgtrader.com)

 [Ui icons from The Noun Project](https://thenounproject.com/) (see individual credits in source).

+## Default

+The current version programmatically creates a world consisting of a bunch of shapes, both generated, and loaded from an OBJ file.

+## Future updates

+WebVR mini is currently being updated to include a better way of creating and saving worlds, as well as streaming WebGL asset loading.

 ## References